-7. Family-School Collaboration ServicesSchool psychologists have knowledge of principles and research related to family systems, strengths, needs, and culture; evidence-based strategies to support family influences on children's learning and mental health; and strategies to develop collaboration between families and schools.
+School psychologists understand principles and research related to family systems, strengths, needs, and cultures; evidence-based strategies to support positive family influences on children's learning and mental health; and strategies to develop collaboration between families and schools.
+School psychologists, in collaboration with others, design, implement, and evaluate services that respond to culture and context.
+They facilitate family and school partnerships and interactions with community agencies to enhance academic and social-behavioral outcomes for children.

-Intern Self- Evaluation (Pre- Internship) isor Evaluation The intern New Skill Developing Skill Competent Skill N A 0 1 2 3 4 A. Works effectively with families to support student success B. Encourages parent involvement in special education process C. Is knowledgeable of principles and research related to family systems D. Effectively relays information to families (i.e., communicates effectively with parents) Considers the impact of family functioning on student performance Comments:
+Intern Self- Evaluation (Pre- Internship) Supervisor Eva on The intern New Skill Developing Skill Competent Skill N A 0 1 2 3 4 A. Works effectively with families to support student success B. Encourages parent involvement in special education process C. Is knowledgeable of principles and research related to family systems D. Effectively relays information to families (i.e., communicates effectively with parents) Considers the impact of family functioning on student performance Comments: